xaynetwork/cargo_tai/docs/README.md

 cargo-tai tests --target x86_64-apple-ios --args test_x86_64_ios -- --release
 ```

+You can also use [`include_dir`](https://github.com/Michael-F-Bryan/include_dir) to embed resources
+into your binary (see test `test_data_host_and_device_include_dir` in `examples/test-project/src/lib/rs`).
+This way, you don't need to specify the resources using the `-r` flag.
+With large resources, this may
+cause the app to take longer to transfer to the phone.
+By separating the code from the resources,
+the upload tools can skip resources already present in the app from the previous run

 #### Running benchmarks on iOS

 We are using the `examples/test-project` as an example.